-Carbon Offsets: A New Onramp To Climate Action
+Carbon Credits: A New Onramp To Climate Action

 It's no secret that we need to take drastic action to mitigate the effects of climate change.
 But the path typically recommended to businesses looking to take climate action can be confusing, expensive, and daunting.
 As a result, many businesses are intimidated and don’t take any steps at all.
-Carbon offsets, which work by reducing greenhouse gas emissions to compensate for emissions made elsewhere, can provide a quick, scalable, and effective way to begin taking climate action.
+If used well, carbon credits, which work by reducing greenhouse gas emissions to compensate for emissions made elsewhere, can provide a quick, scalable, and effective way to begin taking climate action.

 The Status Quo Path to Climate Action